Navigate to main page content

 The prohibition on military goods/ dual-use items means that Swedbank cannot participate in any financial transactions, provide business support or any financial support to customers that sell, supply, transfer, mediate or export such goods to restricted countries (e.g. Russian Federation), if they are intended for military purposes, or sell, supply, transfer or export such goods to the certain EU listed entities.
 Therefore, Swedbank could conduct additional checks on related payments.
 Thus, the fulfilment of the payment order may be delayed or cancelled.

 There are items related to Energy sector listed by EU which are restricted to be exported to Russia.
 U.S. has imposed restrictions on all goods/ non-financial services or technology in support of energy projects.
-Therefore, Bank must be aware if the Customer has an authorization from authorities in order not to be involved in prohibited transactions.
+Therefore, Bank must be aware if the Customer has an authorization from competent or sanctions-issuing authorities in order not to be involved in prohibited transactions.

 Link to EU Common Military List: https://eur-lex.europa.eu/legal-content/EN/TXT/PDF/?uri=CELEX:52015XG0421(05)&from=EN

-Link to EU Dual use controls: https://ec.europa.eu/trade/import-and-export-rules/export-from-eu/dual-use-controls/index_en.htm
+Link to EU Dual use controls: http://ec.europa.eu/trade/import-and-export-rules/export-from-eu/dual-use-controls/index_en.htm

-Link to EU Council Regulation related to Russia: http://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:02014R0833-20171202
+Link to EU Council Regulation related to Russia sectoral sanctions: https://eur-lex.europa.eu/legal-content/EN/TXT/?uri=CELEX:02014R0833-20231001

 Please note, if You or Your company operates in the field of shipping or is connected to mentioned field, then according to international shipping area regulations it is mandatory to add following information to the field “details of payment”: